Jump to page content

 Overview

-CE PL3 is a Central England scheme constructed using Blaw Knox towers.
-The CE PL3 type appears to be a brief precursor to PL4: PL4 appears to be largely the same design but with additional clearance between the top phases and the earthwire.
+CE PL3 is a Central England contract constructed using Blaw Knox towers.
+The CE PL3 type appears to be a brief precursor to PL4: PL4 appears to be largely the same design but with additional clearance between the top phase conductors and the earthwire.

 General data